Defect tolerance: fundamental limits and examples

 \subsection{Comparison to other models for defect tolerance}

-This paper studies defect-tolerance model where steps proceed as follows: \begin{enumerate} \item[a.] bipartite graph is designed; \item[b.] primary nodes get $q$-ary labeling; \item[c.] redundant nodes are assigned $q$-ary labels (so that each primary node has $t$ neighbors with matching label). \end{enumerate} There are two natural variations where sequence of steps are interchanged: \begin{itemize} \item \textit{adaptive graph}: b.$\to$a.$\to$c. \item \textit{non-adaptive redundancy}: a.$\to$c.$\to$b. \end{itemize} In the first case, the graph is a function of the $q$-ary labels, while in the second case the redundant nodes are not allowed to depend on the labeling of primary nodes.
+This paper studies the defect-tolerance model where steps proceed as follows: \begin{enumerate} \item[a.] bipartite graph (interconnect) is designed; \item[b.] primary nodes get $q$-ary labeling; \item[c.] redundant nodes are assigned $q$-ary labels (so that each primary node has $t$ neighbors with matching label). \end{enumerate} There are two natural variations where the sequence of steps are interchanged: \begin{itemize} \item \textit{adaptive graph}: b.$\to$a.$\to$c. \item \textit{non-adaptive redundancy}: a.$\to$c.$\to$b. \end{itemize} In the first case, the design of the edges of the graph is a function of the $q$-ary labels, while in the second case the redundant nodes are not allowed to depend on the labeling of primary nodes.

 It is clear that the setting considered in this paper (a.$\to$b.$\to$c.) is an intermediate case.
-That is, any $t$-defect correcting design in the sense of Definition~\ref{def:main} is also $t$-defect correcting in the sense of \textit{adaptive graph}.
+That is, any $t$-defect correcting design in the sense of Definition~\ref{def:main} is also $t$-defect correcting in the sense of the \textit{adaptive graph}.
 Similarly every design with \textit{non-adaptive redundancy} should work in the sense of Definition~\ref{def:main}.

 The fundamental redundancy-wiring complexity trade-off is defined similarly to~\eqref{eq:rtdef}.
-However, for either of these cases it is rather easy to determine this trade-off for any $t\ge 1$: \begin{itemize} \item \textit{adaptive graph}: Clearly the number of edges $E\ge kt$.
+However, for both cases it is rather easy to determine this trade-off for any $t\ge 1$: \begin{itemize} \item \textit{adaptive graph}: Clearly the number of edges $E\ge kt$.
 This can be attained with (asymptotically) zero-redundancy by adding $t$ redundant nodes of each label (for a total of $m=qt$) and connecting every primary node only to relevant $t$ redundant nodes.
 Consequently, here

-\item \textit{non-adaptive redundancy}: Again, clearly the number of edges $E\ge qkt$.
+\item \textit{non-adaptive redundancy}: Again, clearly the number of edges is $E\ge qkt$.
 This can be attained with (asymptotically) zero-redundancy by adding $t$ redundant nodes of each label (for a total of $m=qt$) and connecting every primary nodes to all of $qt$ redundant ones (i.e., using $K(k, qt)$ design).
 Consequently

 \end{itemize}